Which is Better – Home Wireless Broadband or the NBN?

 • Wireless setup:

-4G Mobile Broadband requires some WiFi hardware that you can setup by yourself.
-You won’t have to wait for some pricey technician that racks up installation costs.
-All 4G requires is that you insert a SIM card into a mobile broadband device.
+5G Mobile Broadband requires some WiFi hardware that you can setup by yourself.
+You won’t have to wait for a technician to come.
+All it requires is that you insert a SIM card into a mobile broadband device.
 Compare that to the NBN, which is a wired network that actually has to be installed by a technician.

 While 5G promises much faster speeds than 4G, 4G speeds are, at the very least, comparable to the NBN.
 In many cases, you’ll probably get even faster speeds than the NBN, and it’ll cost you less.